 Sesame chicken is one of the more egregiously unhealthy options on the Chinese menu.
 And it’s more addictive than crack.
 The combination of deep fried chicken coated with a sauce that is 75 percent sugar, basically gives your saliva glands a pleasure-induced panic attack.
 A.k.a. the chicken melts in your mouth.

-But as always, I try to do things a little healthier around here.
-So I did a littler investigating and found these two healthy sesame chicken recipe variations via Iowa Girl Eats and Simply Scratch.
+I try not to mess with my hedonist dreams, but at the same time do things a little healthier around here.
+After a little investigating, I found these two healthy sesame chicken recipe variations via Iowa Girl Eats and Simply Scratch.
 I loved that the chicken was coated in cornstarch instead of flour and pan-fried.
-I cut down on the honey even more and the dish that resulted was a little like a hybrid of chicken and broccoli and sesame chicken.
-But it still satisfied my take out fix.
+I cut down on the honey even more and the dish that resulted was a hybrid of chicken and broccoli and sesame chicken.

 - 1 large egg white

 - 2 tablespoons cornstarch, arrowroot starch or tapioca starch

 - 1/2 teaspoon sea salt

 - 1 pound boneless skinless chicken breasts, cubed